-- b.
-Lateral lines shall have a flanged isolation valve placed directly adjacent to tee connection, unless otherwise approved by Project Manager. - c.
+- c.
 Future accessibility to valves should be considered as part of the design.
-Actuator/operator manholes shall be located where they are accessible by truck-mounted mechanical valve operator, with minimal impact to traffic. - d.
-Maximum spacing shall correspond to Table 1.4.
+Actuator/operator manholes shall be located where they are accessible by truck- mounted mechanical valve operator, with minimal impact to traffic. - d.
+Maximum spacing shall correspond to Table A.6.
 Additional isolation valves may be required to provide operational flexibility of the overall system:

-Table A.4 ISOLATION VALVE TYPE AND SPACING
+Table A.6 - ISOLATION VALVE TYPE AND SPACING